What Matters Most?

 Instead of spending hours working in my garden each evening, I now had time — to write, to cook my boys their favorite meals, to drive them and their friends to the beach or to the lake for an after-dinner swim, to listen to their stories and their unburdened hearts.

-The day I drove away for the last time — from my marriage, my home, the garden that shone green-and-gold in the evening light — I left with a grieving, grateful heart.
+The day I drove away for the last time — from my marriage, my home, the garden that glowed green-and-gold in the evening light — I left with a grieving, grateful heart.
 In the end, I made the only choice that love would allow.